Main Site

 Choosing the right dog breed is one of the most consequential decisions you'll ever make as a pet owner.
 Get it right and you'll have a devoted companion perfectly matched to your home, your energy levels, and your Oxford lifestyle.
 Get it wrong and you risk years of frustration, for both you and your dog.

 At Oxford Pet Whisperers, we work with hundreds of dogs and owners every year.
-The single most common theme we see in our training consultations?
+The single most common theme we see when problems occur?
 A mismatch between breed and lifestyle.
 A Border Collie in a city-centre flat.
 A Basset Hound expected to run five miles a day.
 A high-energy Vizsla left alone for eight hours while their owner commutes to London.

 "The right breed for your neighbour may be entirely wrong for you.
 Breed selection isn't about popularity , it's about honest self-assessment."